My Experience with Hacker Paradise’s Work & Travel Program

 This review is based on the three trips that I attended in Chiang Mai, Jeju, and Bali each for one month.
 I’m going to break this review down based on value for money, community, productivity, and overall experience.

 Value for Money

-I paid $4,715 for 3 months in Asia with Hacker Paradise (flights not included).
-The price of the program varies depending on how long you spend with them and if you include housing or not.
-I had housing included and I signed up for all three months so I was paying a little less than $400 (usd) per week.
+I paid $4,715 for three months in Asia with Hacker Paradise (flights not included).
+The price of the program varies depending on how long you spend with them, and if you include housing or not.
+I had accommodation included, and I signed up for all three months, so I was paying a little less than $400 (USD) per week.